zhudotexe/FIREBALL-data-processing/README.md

 - Operates directly on gzipped JSONL files output by AWS Kinesis Firehose, no extraction needed
 - Memory efficient (streaming heuristic applicator)
-- Fast and horizontally scalable (multiprocessing out of the box)
+- High-throughput and horizontally scalable (multiprocessing out of the box)
+- Low-latency (streaming API & client)

 I built this tool for the Avrae NLP project (https://www.cis.upenn.edu/~ccb/language-to-avrae.html) and most of the code and docs will reference it, but the tool is designed with some degree of dataset-agnosticism in mind.